 The Winooski Natural Resources Conservation District (WNRCD) has been awarded funds through the Lake Champlain Basin Program to develop a Watershed Action Plan for Lake Iroquois and the Patrick Brook watershed.
 WNRCD has partnered with Lake Iroquois Association (LIA), Lewis Creek Association (LCA) and SLR consulting to identify and address priority opportunities that remediate stormwater runoff and phosphorus pollution to improve water quality, wildlife habitat, and climate change resilience.

-The WNRCD is offering free Storm Smart assessments to help homeowners identify opportunities to mitigate stormwater damage and improve water quality.
+The WNRCD is still offering free Storm Smart assessments to help homeowners identify opportunities to mitigate stormwater damage and improve water quality.
 Do you have issues with erosion, pooling water or stormwater runoff?
 Learn more about how you can slow down, spread out, and sink in rainfall at home.
 Join dozens of neighbors who have already taken part by signing up for a FREE on-site assessment.
 Trained staff from the WNRCD will visit your home and help you trace the path water takes through your property.
 After the visit they will provide you with individualized recommendations to create Green Stormwater Infrastructure (GSI) solutions.

 https://docs.google.com/forms/d/e/1FAIpQLSdVl4bEMXwkIUafQUEoB0-Er8wtbVgtF365ASzbjoOqrzt4lw/viewform